WISCAD/CGRIP/README.md

 **Related Publications:**

 H. Shojaei, A. Davoodi, and J. Linderoth, "Congestion analysis for global routing via integer programming", in Int'l Conf. on Computer-Aided Design (ICCAD'11), pp. 256-262, November 2011.
-[Slides] (Please cite this paper when using coalesCgrip or CGRIP.)

 H. Shojaei, A. Davoodi, and J. Linderoth, "Planning for local net congestion in global routing", in Int'l Symp. on Physical Design (ISPD'13), pp. 85-92, March 2013.
-[Slides]

 **CGRIP Variations included:**